stupendoussuperpowers/dribbble-iecse/README.md

  - Edge Cases for API Requests (remaining ones)
  - CSS / Designing
  - On Second 5 AM thoughts, schemas might be redundant wrt designs and users
+ - better S3 config maybe send blob from node instead of direct URLs.
+Depends on security (currently all designs are stored with public access)

 How to run: